Kopernicus/Kopernicus/README.md

 3.)
 No comets but we are very close.
 Months end is the goal.

+4.)
+R16 heightmaps are now natively supported by `MapSODemand`.

 Dependencies: We depend on
 * [HarmonyKSP](https://github.com/KSPModdingLibs/HarmonyKSP/releases)
 * [ModuleManager](https://ksp.sarbian.com/jenkins/job/ModuleManager/)